g-style/jsdoc2component/README.md

         "placeholder": "Enter your last name please"
     }

-    ... +10 more fields
+    // ... +10 more fields

 }
 ```

-JSDoc2Component helps you to generate component, json file or anything other file type based on JSDoc annotation and EJS template file.
-All you need is write an EJS template file and specify the name of an interface name in the JSDoc file.
+**JSDoc2Component** helps you generate a component, handlers, json file or any other files based on EJS template.
+All you need is write an EJS template file and specify the name of an interface in the JSDoc model-file.

 ### Installation